Konstantinos Horaites

 About Me

-I'm a physics postdoc at the University of Helsinki, working in the Vlasiator team (PI Prof. Minna Palmroth).
-I use computer simulations to assess the impact of a large solar storm on satellites and electrical power grids.
+I worked for 3+ years at the University of Helsinki, as a postdoc in the Vlasiator team (PI Prof. Minna Palmroth).
+I used computer simulations to assess the space weather impact of a large solar storm.

 I received my PhD in Physics (2019) from the University of Wisconsin, Madison.
 I wrote my thesis, "Theory and Observations of Runaway Electrons in the Solar Wind", under the advisement of Prof. Stanislav Boldyrev.